Internet Explorer 10 and HTML 5

 Gradients in Internet Explorer

-Microsoft actually provides an online demonstration to illustrate this new gradient function.
+Microsoft actually provides for demonstration an online tool to illustrate this new gradient function.

 3D transforms and transitions are added too.

-Inspired by the Mozilla XUL interface language, flexible layout allowing dynamically display of content depending on the size of the screen, from that of the desktop to mobile one.
+Inspired by the Mozilla XUL interface language, flexbox is a tag for a flexible layout allowing dynamically display of content depending on the size of the screen, on the desktop or on a mobile device.

-Float positionned inside the page and not only at left or at right.
+The float properry may be positionned inside the page now and not only at left or at right.

 Definition of "immersive application"